Townscaper

 Townscaper is a city builder game by Oskar Stålberg.
 It was released for Windows and Mac in August 2021.
 A port to the Nintendo Switch was released in August 2021 when the Steam version left early access.
 The mobile version was released in October 2021.
 It was later ported to Xbox One, Xbox Series X/S, and web browsers (as a demo) in December 2021.
-It features low poly graphics and a simple, minimalist user interface.
+It features low poly graphics and a simple, minimalist user interface for constructive primitive groups of buildings.